You Will Need Considerable Compensation Following A Truck Accident

 If a trucking company forces its drivers to violate any of these rules, this could serve as solid evidence of negligence in a truck accident case.

-For immediate assistance following a truck accident, you should contact an attorney for assistance.
-Although you may be tempted to take a settlement from an insurance company, this is likely much less than the sum you could receive if you had the assistance of a lawyer negotiating upon your behalf.
+For immediate assistance following a truck accident, you should contact an experienced personal injury attorney.
+Although you may be tempted to take a settlement from an insurance company, this is likely much less than the sum you could receive if you had the assistance of an injury lawyer negotiating on your behalf.

-Our attorneys not only understand the law, but they are also skilled litigators who will unrelentingly advocate for you throughout the case.
-Strong advocacy is crucial to the success of your case.
+Our attorneys understand the law and are skilled litigators who will unrelentingly advocate for you throughout the case.
+Strong advocacy is crucial to the success of your truck accident case.